Featured Image Credit: Photo by Greg Raines on Unsplash

 Here’s a game for the musically inclined pair on a road trip.

-Human Jukebox starts with one player singing the line from a song.
-Then the other player using the last word of that line to connects it to a brand new song.
+Human Jukebox starts with one player singing a line from a song.
+Then, the other player uses the last line’s final word to connect the song.

 Here’s an example: